thimens/DataMapper/README.md

 # DataMapper
 A object mapper for .NET.
-It extends Database class of Enterprise Library Data Block.
+It is a extension for Database class of Enterprise Library Data Block.

 ## Overview
-With these extensions methods, you can fill your classes directly from database.
+With these extensions methods, you can fill your objects directly from database.
-There are:
+They are:
+ * Get\<T>
+ * List\<T>
  * ExecuteScalar
  * ExecuteNonQuery
- * Get\<T>
- * List\<T>

 The **Get\<T>** method returns a single object filled with data from database.
 The **List\<T>** method returns a list of objects.